Diversifying Toxicity Search in Large Language Models Through Speciation: Abstract

 \section{Abstract}

-Evolutionary prompt search is a practical black-box approach for red teaming large language models (LLMs), but existing methods often collapse onto a small family of high-performing prompts, limiting coverage of distinct failure modes.
-We present a speciated quality-diversity (QD) extension of ToxSearch that maintains multiple high-toxicity prompt niches in parallel rather than optimizing a single best prompt.
-ToxSearch-S introduces unsupervised prompt speciation via a search methodology that maintains capacity-limited species with exemplar leaders, a reserve pool for outliers and emerging niches, and species-aware parent selection that trades off within-niche exploitation and cross-niche exploration.
-ToxSearch-S is found to reach higher peak toxicity ($\approx 0.73$ vs.\ $\approx 0.47$) and a extreme heavier tail (top-10 median $0.66$ vs.\ $0.45$) than the baseline, while maintaining comparable performance on moderately toxic prompts.
-Speciation also yields broader semantic coverage under a topic-as-species analysis (higher effective topic diversity $N_1$ and larger unique topic coverage $K$).
+Evolutionary prompt search is a practical black-box approach for red teaming large language models, however existing methods often collapse onto a small family of high-performing prompts, limiting coverage of distinct failure modes.
+We present a speciated quality-diversity extension of \textit{ToxSearch} that maintains multiple high-toxicity prompt niches in parallel rather than optimizing a single best prompt. \textit{ToxSearch-S} introduces unsupervised prompt speciation via a search methodology that maintains capacity-limited species with exemplar leaders, a reserve pool for emerging niches, and species-aware parent selection that trades off within-niche exploitation and cross-niche exploration.
+Preliminary results show \textit{ToxSearch-S} reaching higher peak toxicity ($\approx 0.73$ vs.\ $\approx 0.47$) with a heavier tail (top-10 median $0.66$ vs.\ $0.45$) than the baseline.
+Speciation also yields broader semantic coverage under a topics-as-species analysis (higher effective topic diversity and larger unique topic coverage).
 Finally, species formed are well-separated in embedding space (mean separation ratio $\approx 1.93$) and exhibit distinct toxicity distributions, indicating that speciation partitions the adversarial space into behaviorally differentiated niches rather than superficial lexical variants.
-This suggests our approach uncovers a wider range of attack strategies.

 \ccsdesc[500]{Theory of computation~Evolutionary algorithms} \ccsdesc[500]{Computing methodologies~Natural language processing} \ccsdesc[300]{Computing methodologies~Cluster analysis} \ccsdesc[300]{Computing methodologies~Topic modeling} \ccsdesc[500]{Information systems~Language models}